manhld7/microservices-aws-kubernetes-project-starter/README.md

 ## Project Instructions
 1. Set up a Postgres database with a Helm Chart.
 2. Create a `Dockerfile` for the Python application.
 Use a base image that is Python-based.
-3. Write a simple build pipeline with AWS CodeBuild to build and push a Docker image into AWS ECR
+3. Write a simple build pipeline with AWS CodeBuild to build and push a Docker image into AWS ECR.
-4. Create a service and deployment using Kubernetes configuration files to deploy the application
+4. Create a service and deployment using Kubernetes configuration files to deploy the application.
 5. Check AWS CloudWatch for application logs.

 ### Deliverables